Federico FiorioCountertenor

 Highlights

-• Handel: Il Trionfo del Tempo e del Disinganno (Bellezza) – Lausanne
+• Handel: Il Trionfo del Tempo e del Disinganno (Bellezza) – Lausanne Opera

 • Albinoni: Zenobia, regina de’ Palmireni (Lidio) – Malibran Theatre